taichikuji/discordid/README.md

 ## What is this project exactly?

 This project is a website hosted on Netlify to show off your Discord profile anywhere you want!

 It'll show your profile picture and your user in a simple but neat way!

-This was initially a template of an Introduction site I made myself with Discord in mind.

-It uses similar css assets from the site!

 ![This is how the site looks!](media/preview.webp)